 You can build a log cabin for your backyard for less than the cost of a weekend of work – and the siding is half the price!
 How?
 By using simple and basic log home siding plans.
 Read on and learn how to make a log cabin that will look like an expensive custom home.

 When choosing siding materials, keep in mind the climate in your area.
 Choose your siding based on the moisture content.
-You’ll probably want to choose a siding material with an interlocking grain.
+You’ll probably want to select a siding material with interlocking grain.
 This will ensure that the siding won’t shake or move when it gets wet or dry.
 Before you go to building supply stores to buy your siding, check with your town or city’s local business codes.
-Often, these building supply stores won’t sell wood or other siding materials to residential customers, so you may have to go to one of the specialty stores instead.
+Often, these building supply stores won’t sell wood or other siding materials to residential customers, so you may have to go to one of the speciality stores instead.